fluorumlabs/async-manager/README.md

     asyncTask.push(() -> showData(result));
 })
 ```
-AsyncManager takes care of polling (push is also supported), cleanup and it will
+AsyncManager supports both push and polling, and takes care of cleanup and thread
-even terminate worker threads if you leave the view.
-It also supports
+termination if user leaves the view.
+For polling it also supports
 dynamic polling intervals: i.e. you can have 5 polls per second in the
 first second and then throttle it to once per second:
 ```java